-The bills would amend 1974 PA 198, known as the plant rehabilitation and industrial development act, to allow more buildings to qualify for a tax abatement for industrial property under the act.
+Senate Bills 536 and 537 would amend the Plant Rehabilitation and Industrial Development Act to allow more buildings to qualify for a tax abatement for industrial property under the act.

-The plant rehabilitation and industrial development act allows local units of government to grant industrial facility exemption certificates1 to new and speculative buildings and to replacement facilities that meet certain criteria.
+The Plant Rehabilitation and Industrial Development Act allows local units of government to grant industrial facility exemption certificates1 to new and speculative buildings and to replacement facilities that meet certain criteria.
 The certificate, generally speaking, grants a property tax abatement on a facility (but not the land) for up to 12 years, by allowing a firm to pay a lower specific tax instead of regular ad valorem property taxes.
 For a new facility, the specific tax is roughly one-half of the standard property tax.
 The tax for a rehabilitated facility is based on the value of the property prior to renovation.
 Approval is first required by a local unit of government and subsequently by the State Tax Commission, which checks to see if the law has been properly followed.
 The state treasurer can also allow the abatement of the state education tax.